Knut Hamsun: World War II, arrest and trial

-During World War II, Hamsun put his support behind the German war effort.
+During World War II, Hamsun supported the German war effort.
 He courted and met with high-ranking Nazi officers, including Adolf Hitler.
-Nazi Minister of Propaganda Joseph Goebbels wrote a long and enthusiastic diary entry concerning a private meeting with Hamsun; according to Goebbels Hamsun's "faith in German victory is unshakable".
+Nazi Minister of Propaganda Joseph Goebbels wrote a long and enthusiastic diary entry concerning a private meeting with Hamsun; according to Goebbels, Hamsun's "faith in German victory is unshakable".
 In 1940 Hamsun wrote that "the Germans are fighting for us".
-After Hitler's death, he published a short obituary in which he described him as "a warrior for mankind" and "a preacher of the gospel of justice for all nations."
+After Hitler's death, he published a short obituary in which he described him as "a warrior for mankind" and "a preacher of the gospel of justice for all nations".

-After the war, he was detained by police on 14 June 1945, for treason, then committed to a hospital in Grimstad (Grimstad sykehus) "due to his advanced age", according to Einar Kringlen (a professor and medical doctor).
-In 1947 he was tried in Grimstad, and fined.
+On 13 June 1945, after the war, he was detained by police for treason, then committed to a hospital in Grimstad (Grimstad sykehus) "due to his advanced age", according to Einar Kringlen, a professor and medical doctor.
+In 1947 he was tried in Grimstad and fined.
 Norway's supreme court reduced the fine from 575,000 to 325,000 Norwegian kroner.

-After the war, Hamsun's views on the Germans during the war were a serious grief for the Norwegians, and they tried to separate their world-famous writer from his Nazi beliefs.
-At the trial Hamsun had pleaded ignorance.
-Deeper explanations involve his contradictory personality, his distaste for hoi polloi, his inferiority complex, a profound distress at the spread of indiscipline, antipathy toward the interwar democracy, and especially his anglophobia.
+After the war, Norwegians were torn between aversion to Hamsun's Nazi sympathies and regard for his achievements and fame as a writer.
+At his trial Hamsun had pleaded ignorance.
+Other explanations have cited his contradictory personality, his distaste for hoi polloi, his inferiority complex, his distress at the spread of indiscipline, his dislike of Norway's interwar democracy, and especially his Anglophobia.

 Death

 Knut Hamsun died on 19 February 1952, aged 92, in Grimstad.
-His ashes are buried in the garden of his home at Nørholm.
+His ashes are buried in the garden of his home at Nørholm in Grimstad Municipality.